THE GOSPEL AS A WORLDVIEW

 a.
 Neighbor – The second portion of God’s law regards our neighbor.
 God has given us law and spirit to accomplish community (koinania/sobornost) on earth with each other.
 As Christ most emphatically states within the gospel records, this involves an economy of people both financially as well as spiritually.
 Within both material economics as well as spiritual economics, the poor are to “glean” from the rich.
 In the Old Testament community, the rich were commanded to allow the poor to glean from the crops.
 They were also commanded to care for those in need spiritually, but refused to listen to the prophets regarding this and other spiritual teachings.
 The concept of neighbor extends to a universal level, enabling itself to all forms of philanthropic thought.

 b.
 Family – We create community beginning with the nuclear family as well as ecclesial family (Church), helping one another around our nuclear and ecclesial family.
 Gender identity is important in these families to retain the structural integrity of the community at large.
 With gender confusion comes community confusion.
-The husband and wife are “kind and queen” of the nuclear family in that the divinity is managed through them to build the family “kingdom.”
-This man and woman take up the royalty of Christ in that we use his power in humility and great sacrifice as Christ did.
+The husband and wife are “king and queen” of the nuclear family in that the divinity is managed through them to build the family “kingdom.”
+This man and woman take up the royalty of Christ in that we use his power in humility and great sacrifice as Christ did for us.

 c.
 Philanthropy and Economy – This building of community is a sharing of God’s power.
 God is the “Lover of Mankind”, the great philanthropos.
 We become like God by becoming philanthropic as well.
 Since the “poor” is inclusive to both financial and spiritual, we not only give our physical resources but we also give our intellectual and spiritual resources.
 All community must revolve around the philanthropic calling.